HansZimmer5000/Containerized-Mininet/README.md

 ## Docker Image Versioning

-Beware if you are using `:latest` tag or omitting tags, since this could lead to Mininet v2.2 or v2.3.
-Better use `:v2.2-latest` or `v2.3-latest` respectively to be sure.

-For the latest image version use `:latest` tag.
+List of image versions:
+- latest: Latest version of this image running Mininet (currently v2.3.0d6)
+- v2.2-latest: Latest version of this image running Mininet (currently v2.2.2)
+- v2.3-latest: Latest version of this image running Mininet (currently v2.3.0d6)
+- \<Mininet-Version>-\<Image-Version>: Specific tags for specific mininet versions and image versions.

-The `:v2.2.2-v1.1` means this is Mininet v2.2.2 in image major version 1 and minor version 1 (like used for PostgreSQL versioning).
+As example, the `:v2.2.2-v1.0` means this is Mininet v2.2.2 in image major version 1 and minor version 0 (like used for PostgreSQL versioning).
 - Major updates include new functionalities for the user.
 - Minor updates include small fixes and upgrades for the build process.